Skip to main content

 Recent medical studies show there is strong evidence linking Depo-Provera® injections with meningioma intracranial tumor development in women.
 Using the medical records of 108,000 women, the British Medical Journal (BMJ) in 2024 confirmed that women who used Depo-Provera® for contraception were at a risk of 5.6 times higher for meningiomas.
 The risk increased with dosage and extended use.

-Ward & Ward, Indiana’s Depo-Provera® Lawsuit Lawyers, represents clients who have been diagnosed with Meningioma tumors after using Depo-Provera® for at least one year.
+Ward & Ward, Indiana’s Depo-Provera® Lawsuit Lawyers, represent clients who receive a Meningioma tumor after using Depo-Provera® for at least one year.

 Treatments For Meningioma

-The treatments available for patients diagnosed with meningioma are predicated on several factors, i.e., the location of the tumor, the tumor’s size, and the nature of the tumor—benign or malignant.
+The location of the tumor, the tumor’s size, and the nature of the tumor—be it benign or malignant—determine the treatments available for meningioma patients.

 Surgery

-In many cases, surgery is deemed to be the most effective treatment for an intracranial meningioma patient.
-There are three types of surgical procedures that may be used to unseat the tumor.
+In many cases, surgery may be the most effective treatment for an intracranial meningioma patient.
+Currently, there are three types of surgical procedures that may be in use to unseat the tumor.

 • A Craniotomy requires removing a portion of the skull to access and separate the tumor from healthy tissue.

-• Keyhole surgery involves a smaller incision wherein the surgeon inserts an endoscope (a tube with a light and camera) through the skull targeting the tumor for separation from healthy cells.
+• Keyhole surgery involves a smaller incision wherein the surgeon inserts an endoscope (a tube with a light and camera) through the skull.
+This approach targets the tumor for separation from healthy cells.

 • Performed through the nose or sinuses, Endoscopic Surgery uses a small, minimally invasive surgical telescope to find and extricate the tumor from unaffected tissues.